didnet/zkDID/README.md

 ```bash
 curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
 ```

+Note: Please ensure that the installed Rust compiler version is no lower than 1.70.
+Using older versions may lead to program crashes.

 ### Installing circom

 Hades zkp circuits are written in circom.
 To have circom available in your system, you can install circom: